pln-dna/pln-dna.github.io/docs/pln.md

 You can find much of the output of this work on Wikitree.

-There is a target list of genealogies that should be Y-DNA tested:
+There is a target list of genealogies that should ideally be Y-DNA tested:

   * [Uncertain Pelan - Ireland](https://www.wikitree.com/wiki/Category:Uncertain%2C_Pelan_Name_Study)
   * [Uncertain Paling - England](https://www.wikitree.com/wiki/Category:Uncertain%2C_Paling_Name_Study)

+This is a work-in-progress and names may be added or removed as the results come in.

 ## Thank-you